unisat-wallet/unisat-dev-docs/open-api/fractal-openapi-inscribe-fee-rules.md

 | 500      | 0.13     | 13,000,000 | Event discount, cap  |
 | 1000     | 0.13     | 13,000,000 | Capped at 500 limit  |

 ---

+## Additional Notes

+- No client type distinction: Web and App use the same rule
+- No special discount for high-point users
+- Points rule unchanged: 1 point per 100 inscriptions
+- All fees are settled in sats, rounded up

+---

 **Summary:**
-During the July 22 – Sep 30, 2024 event period, Fractal OpenAPI applies a bulk discount for n > 6 and increases the minting limit to 1000 per order.
-After the event, standard rules will apply (see Standard Fee Rules documentation).
+This document describes only the service fee (platform fee) for inscribe orders during the July 22 – Sep 30, 2024 event period.
+The total amount to pay also includes minUtxoTotal, networkSats, and devFee.
+For the full payment formula, see the [Inscribe FAQ](./inscribe-faq.md).
+After the event, standard rules will apply (see Standard Service Fee Rules documentation).